Your Questions | Experts Answer

 - More importantly, individuals are taught the intent of various requirements and the practical application of those principles in the real world.

-- We tailor our certification courses according to the information stakeholders really need to know based on their industry sector and involved roles/responsibilities regarding HCF-related work.
+- We tailor our knowledge certification courses according to the information stakeholders really need to know based on their industry sector and involved roles/responsibilities regarding HCF-related work.

 - We educate, train and instruct stakeholder groups in what they really need to know to meet their specific IPAC objectives/goals; this is important as not all standards and requirements apply to every type of stakeholder and their HCF-related work.

-- Therefore, each of our 8-hour certification courses are tailored to each stakeholder’s involvement on a given HCF project or in an existing facility.
+- Therefore, each of our 8-hour knowledge certification courses are tailored to each stakeholder’s involvement on a given HCF project or in an existing facility.

 ICTG has internally implemented a 3-year expiry date from the course delivery date.